rl-institut/rli_template_r/CONTRIBUTING.md

 ## Getting started (within RLI)

 -   Clone the project, for example using the Rstudio IDE (New Project -> Use Version Control).
-Once this is done, run `renv::restore()` once to download all necessary packages for this project within a project-local library.
-You must do this as we use `renv` for portable project-based package management.

 -   Please create a new branch with your own github username.
 If you cloned the repository using Rstudio IDE and are using a third-party git software, such as github desktop, you must navigate to "select existing repository from your hardrive" and navigate to the folder containing the project.

 -   You can now start working in your local named branch.
 Reminder: _only_ work on your local named branch.

--   If your require new packages that did not get loaded during `renv::restore()`, you can install this using `install.packages("packge")` and then run `renv::snapshot` to update the .lock file for all others.
-Please make sure you include this in your commit message.
-Further detail can be found here: https://rstudio.github.io/renv/articles/renv.html

 -   At the start of each day, it would be ideal if you can pull the main branch from remote to your local machine and merge this with your local named branch.
-Within github desktop, you can do this using Branch -> Merge merge into current branch.
+Within github desktop, you can do this using Branch -> Merge into current branch.

 -   At the end of each day you should ideally push your local named branch to remote, with an commit message that summarises the changes made.